Blueprint

 Unit Testing Your Application

-In the previous lessons, we learned how to use Resources & Resource Controller to simplify the controllers implementation.
+In the previous lessons, we learned how to use to simplify the controllers implementation.
 Now, we need to test our implementation so we can ensure it is handling requests correctly.

-Blueprint uses mocha and superagent to facilitate unit testing.
+Blueprint uses and to facilitate unit testing.
 The benefit to Blueprint approach is it allows you to run unit tests without needing a front-end, such as Postman, to exercise the Blueprint application.
-You can also use chai to implement the test oracle for each unit test.
+You can also use to implement the test oracle for each unit test.

 Using our current example, here is a simple unit test to check the GET /api/rentals.